kristinemlarson/gnssrefl/README.md

 - e1 and e2 are the min and max elevation angle, in degrees
 - minH and maxH are the min and max allowed reflector height, in meters
+- ediff, in degrees: restricts arcs to be within this range of input elevation angles e1 and e2
 - desiredP, desired reflector height precision, in meters
 - PkNoise is the periodogram peak divided by the periodogram noise ratio.
 - reqAmp is the required periodogram amplitude value, in volts/volts